 Physicians who are board certified by the American Board of Family Medicine (ABFM) through a reciprocity agreement between the ABFM and a foreign college of family medicine or general practice are also eligible for active membership.

 In addition, applicants must be licensed to practice medicine either:

-Applicants for active membership who have held active or supporting family physician membership within the past two years must provide evidence of 100 approved continuing medical education (CME) credits completed during the two years immediately preceding application.
+Applicants for active membership who have held active family physician membership within the past two years must provide evidence of 100 approved continuing medical education (CME) credits completed during the two years immediately preceding application.
 CME records should be submitted to:

 Attn: AAFP Member Resource Center

 Leawood, KS 66211-2680

 firstname.lastname@example.org | Fax: (913) 906-6075

 AAFP membership is unified, which means that members are required to belong to the national AAFP and to their appropriate chapter.
 The AAFP has a chapter for each of the 50 states, the District of Columbia, Uniformed Services, Guam, Puerto Rico, and the Virgin Islands.
 Members are also required to belong to a local chapter, if one exists in their area.